ainblockchain/docs/ain-blockchain/developer-guide/getting-started.md

 # Quick Start

+All code examples are in this [GitHub repository](https://github.com/ainblockchain/quickstart).
+Clone or refer for hands-on practice!

 ## Step 1.
 Install SDK

 To interact with the blockchain in server-side JavaScript environments like Node.js, you can use the official [blockchain SDK for JavaScript or TypeScript](https://github.com/ainblockchain/ain-js).
 Get started by installing the SDK using npm or your preferred package manager: